-1 Article 7 2 GENERAL REGULATIONS 3 4 7.1 Purpose 5 It is the purpose of this Article of the Ordinance to provide regulations for miscellaneous and other 6 requirements that apply in all zoning districts to all permitted uses and special uses.
-7 8 7.2 Scope 9 Zoning applies to all lots of land and to every building, structure or use.
-No lot of land, no building, 10 structure or part thereof and no new building, structure or part thereof shall hereafter be located, 11 erected, altered, occupied or used except in conformity with this Ordinance.
-12 13 7.3 General Provisions 14 No lot, building or structure in any district shall be used or occupied in any manner so as to create any 15 dangerous, injurious, noxious or otherwise objectionable element or condition so as to adversely affect 16 the surrounding area or adjoining premises provided that any use permitted by this Ordinance may be 17 undertaken and maintained if acceptable measures and safeguards are employed to limit dangerous and 18 objectionable elements to acceptable limits as established by the following performance requirements: 19 20 A. Any activity involving the use or storage of flammable or explosive materials shall be 21 protected by adequate fire-fighting and fire suppression equipment and by such safety 22 devices as are normally used in the handling of any such material.
-Such hazards shall be 23 kept removed from adjacent activities to a distance which is compatible with the 24 potential danger involved as is required by applicable provisions of the State 25 Construction Code and rules promulgated hereunder and/or the State Fire Marshal.
-26 27 В. No activity shall emit dangerous radioactivity at any point, or electrical disturbance 28 adversely affecting the operation at any point of any equipment other than that of the 29 creator of such disturbance.
-30 C. No vibration shall be permitted which is discernible without instruments on any 31 32 adjoining lot or property.
-33 34 D. No malodorous gas, vapor or matter shall be permitted which is offensive or as to 35 produce a public nuisance or hazard on any adjoining lot or property.
-36 E. No pollution of air by fly-ash, dust, or other substances shall be permitted in excess of 37 the applicable state or federal air pollution statutes or regulations promulgated by rule 38 hereunder.
-39 40 F. 41 Pollution of water shall be subject to such requirements and regulations as are 42 established by State, County or Federal water pollution statutes or regulations 43 promulgated by rule hereunder.
-44 45 G. Audible noise shall refer to Section 10.3 B - Community Noise Standards.
+1 2 Article 7 GENERAL REGULATIONS 3 4 7.1 Purpose 5 6 7 It is the purpo ose of this Article of the Ordinance to provide regulations for miscellaneous and other that apply in all zoning districts to all permitted uses and special uses.
+8 7.2 Scope 9 10 11 12 structure or p to all lots of land and to every building, structure or use.
+No lot of land, no building, art thereof and no new building, structure or part thereof shall hereafter be located, ed, occupied or used except in conformity with this Ordinance.
+13 7.3 General Provisions 14 15 16 17 18 No lot, buildin dangerous, inj the surroundir undertaken an g or structure in any district shall be used or occupied in any manner so as to create any urious, noxious or otherwise objectionable element or condition so as to adversely affect any area or adjoining premises provided that any use permitted by this Ordinance may be ad maintained if acceptable measures and safeguards are employed to limit dangerous and elements to acceptable limits as established by the following performance requirements: 19 20 21 22 23 24 25 A. Any activity involving the use or storage of flammable or explosive materials shall be protected by adequate fire-fighting and fire suppression equipment and by such safety devices as are normally used in the handling of any such material.
+Such hazards shall be kept removed from adjacent activities to a distance which is compatible with the potential danger involved as is required by applicable provisions of the State Construction Code and rules promulgated hereunder and/or the State Fire Marshal.
+26 27 28 29 30 В. No activity shall emit dangerous radioactivity at any point, or electrical disturbance adversely affecting the operation at any point of any equipment other than that of the creator of such disturbance.
+31 32 C. No vibration shall be permitted which is discernible without instruments on any adjoining lot or property.
+33 34 35 D. No malodorous gas, vapor or matter shall be permitted which is offensive or as to produce a public nuisance or hazard on any adjoining lot or property.
+36 37 38 39 E. No pollution of air by fly-ash, dust, or other substances shall be permitted in excess of the applicable state or federal air pollution statutes or regulations promulgated by rule hereunder.
+40 41 42 43 44 F. Pollution of water shall be subject to such requirements and regulations as are established by State, County or Federal water pollution statutes or regulations promulgated by rule hereunder.

+Audible noise shall refer to Section 10.3 B - Community Noise Standards.